JMRI/JMRI/scripts/HOWTO-distribution.md

         cd ../..
 ```

-- This is a good place to make sure CATS still builds, see the [doc page](https://www.jmri.org/help/en/html/doc/Technical/CATS.shtml) - note that CATS has not been updated to compile cleanly with JMRI 4.22
+- This is a good place to make sure CATS still builds, see the [doc page](https://www.jmri.org/help/en/html/doc/Technical/CATS.shtml) - note that CATS may not been updated to compile cleanly with the most recent JMRI test version.

 - If you changed anything, commit it back.